Getting Your Travel On

 Should I go?

 Yes!
 Maybe I’m biased because I loved my experience, but I haven’t found anyone who regretted going abroad.
-If you’re indecisive, take a few simple steps: talk about it with God, your family, your friends, and your academic advisor.
+If you’re indecisive, take a few simple steps: talk about it with God, your family, your friends, and your academic adviser.
 Then start doing your research to see how you can fit this into your plans.

 Where should I go?